amysam2003/island-stay-management-system-advanced-databases/README.md

 ## Overview
 The system manages both SQL and NoSQL as the aim to show how it handles both kinds of data efficiently under a Single Application Environment.
+The SQL and NoSQL is not connected Directly to each other,  instead each of the Database-The SQL Database and NoSQL Database is connected independently to the Spring Boot Application only.
 (i) Structured Data (SQL): Guests, Rooms, Bookings (ii) Unstructured Data (NoSQL): Reviews Data

 ## SQL Database
+For this project, the Main Datase used is SQL Database only.

 The SQL database includes these three main tables as listed:
 (i) Guests